Bonfire/bptf-bot-utilities/README.md

 ## Changelog

+**1.0.8**

+Fixed:

+- Stock item mapping for the "Construction PDA"

 **1.0.7**

 Fixed:

-- Stock item mapping for the "Construction PDA" and "Sapper"
+- Stock item mapping for the "Sapper"

 **1.0.6**